zeroluck/docs/sources/reference/oxAuth/oxauth-config.md

 ### Support for Authentication Methods References (AMR)

-AMR abbreviates the term Authentication Methods References.
+AMR abbreviates the term [Authentication Methods References][ietf-amr].
 In general, it is a [JSON][json] array of case sensitive strings that are identifiers for authentication methods used in the authentication procedure.
 In this specific case, AMR enables an [OpenID][openid] Connect client to request a specific method of authentication.